-I started in the healthcare field as a Massage Therapist, practicing over ten years including three years of teaching massage and anatomy and physiology.
+I started in the healthcare field as a massage therapist, practicing over ten years including three years of teaching massage and anatomy and physiology.
 During that time I attended college at Oregon State University earning my Bachelor of Science degree in Exercise and Sport Science.
 I continued on to earn my Masters of Science in Human Movement and Doctorate in Physical therapy from A.T.
 Still University.
-I am certified as a Pelvic Rehabilitation Practitioner (PRPC), nationally recognized among healthcare professionals for treatment in Pelvic Floor Dysfunction (PFD) and a Board-Certified Specialist, and fellow of the International Society for the Study of Women’s Sexual Health.
+I am certified as a Pelvic Rehabilitation Practitioner (PRPC), nationally recognized among healthcare professionals for treatment in Pelvic Floor Dysfunction (PFD), a Board-Certified Specialist, and fellow of the International Society for the Study of Women’s Sexual Health.

 During physical therapy school I was suffering from pelvic pain, urinary frequency (4x an hour) and feeling of a constant infection and urge (although diagnositic tests were negative).
-I was misdiagnosed with Reoccuring UTIs, Interstitial Cystitis, and even told I was allergic to my boyfriend’s sperm and would need to take antibiotics for the rest of my life!
+I was misdiagnosed with recurrent UTIs, Interstitial Cystitis, and even told I was allergic to sperm and would need to take antibiotics for the rest of my life!
 Fortunately, I learned about Pelvic Floor Dysfunction (PFD) while in physical therapy school and was able to get the help I needed through physical therapy.
 I knew from the first day of my first class in “Gender Health” that I had found my calling in the physical therapy field and would become a Pelvic Floor Physical Therapist.
-It is now my mission to educate and help those suffering from PFD and direct them to get the help they need.
+It is now my mission to educate and treat those suffering from PFD and direct them to get the help they need.

 What is Pelvic Floor Physical Therapy?